 Let the magic of paradise overcome you this summer by renting a boat and sailing the area’s calm waters to discover your own secret coves or shores!

-The area’s most renowned beach, located in the town of Agios Nikolaos, is none other than “Pisina.”
-You’ll enjoy the fine, golden sand and transparent turquoise waters which lap the shores beneath the looming cliffs.
+The area’s most renowned beach, located in the town of Agios Nikolaos, is named “Pisina.”
+You’ll enjoy the fine, golden sand and transparent turquoise waters which lap the shores beneath the towering cliffs.

 In Mourtemeno, head for the second “Five Star” beach of the region, “Bella Vraka,” which you can reach by foot by crossing over a narrow strip of golden sand from the mainland.